Meeting customers’ after sales needs

 Core ideas you must understand for this topic

-• Product Knowledge: Having in-depth understanding of the features, benefits, and applications of the products or services you are selling, enabling you to answer questions and overcome objections confidently.
+• Product Knowledge: In-depth understanding of features, benefits, and applications of products or services to effectively communicate value.

 Learning Objectives